 After a qualified resident is selected a lease is signed.
 The resident is made aware of their responsibilities and are informed of any association rules that must be followed.
 A detailed walk through of the property with the resident is conducted and any concerns are addressed.
 The resident is given access to the resident Portal and automatic rent payments are established.
 Electronic rent payments eliminate the most common excuse as to why rent is late; “the check is in the mail”.

 9).
 Servicing the Property+

-As your property manager we will be the point of contact for all tenant inquiries.
-We will field all phone calls from tenants in a timely manner 24 hours a day, 7 days a week.
-Twice a year we provide notification to the tenant to enter the property so that we can review the condition of your home and ensure it is being properly cared for.
+As your property manager we will be the point of contact for all resident inquiries.
+We will field all phone calls from residents in a timely manner 24 hours a day, 7 days a week.
+Twice a year we provide notification to the resident to enter the property so that we can review the condition of your home and ensure it is being properly cared for.
 After each visit we will provide you with a report card detailing your property’s condition.
 When maintenance issues arise and repairs are required we will be the point of contact for all maintenance workers.
 We receive discounted rates with numerous trusted companies in the area which are not available to the public.
 We pass these savings on to you and do not add on any upcharges to the bill.

 10).
 Renewing the Lease+

 60 days prior to the end of the lease we will begin communications with the resident to determine whether they intend to renew the lease.
 We will review market conditions and determine whether or not an increase to the monthly rent is justified.
 Should the resident notify us they intend to vacate the property at the end of the lease we will immediately begin marketing the property to find a new resident so that time on the market is minimized.